firstcontributions/first-contributions/github-windows-vs-code-tutorial.md

 **CAREFUL:** One mistake that new contributors often make is to clone the repo you forked _from_ rather than cloning your repo.
 Check your browser's address bar and make sure you are cloning your repo.

-Now open up Visual Studio Code.
+Now open  Visual Studio Code.
 The welcome page of VS Code will pop up.
-From there press `F1` to open up the bar shown below.
+From there press `F1` to open  the bar shown below.
 Notice that there is already a `>` (greater than) sign in the text field.
 You can also get to the input prompt by pressing `CTRL-P` and then type the `>` character.

 <img src="assets/vscode-2018-08-clone.png" alt="Clone Popup (Command Popup)" />